NWChemEx/TensorWrapper/_sources/developer/design/overview.rst.txt

    math layer less reusable.
 Furthermore, things like spin symmetry and spatial symmetry often simply result in tensor sparsity.
 Point being, many of these optimizations can be mapped to more general tensor considerations.

+   - To be clear, designing interfaces explicitly for domain-specific optimizations is out of scope.
+The underlying optimizations (usually sparsity and symmetry) are in scope.

 *******************
 Architecture Design